MrFriendCS/MrFriendCS.github.io/higher/summerFun.md

 ## Task 8

-Create a procedure (`circleStuff`) that will calculate and display various values when passed the radius of a circle.
+Create a procedure (`circleStuff`) that will accept a number that represents a radius.
 It will calculate and display various values, rounded to 2 decimal points:

 * Diameter
 * Circumference
 * [Area of a circle](https://www.mathsisfun.com/geometry/circle-area.html)
 * [Volume of a sphere](https://www.mathsisfun.com/geometry/sphere-volume-area.html)

-The results of values that have no decimal values will be shown as an integer.
+Any results that have no decimal part will be shown as an integer.

 ### Starter code